Cookies managing

 Yakov Yankulenko (Lerner)

-Back in 2014 we organized self-defense groups at our Podol synagogue and guarded Jewish sites.
-I joined a sniper school then and legally bought a rifle.
-At the beginning of 2022 the tensions were rising, and we could feel that the war was getting closer, but it was still a shock.
+Back in 2014, we organized self-defense groups at our Podil synagogue and guarded Jewish sites.
+I joined a sniper school then and legally purchased a rifle.
+At the beginning of 2022, tensions were rising, and we could feel that war was drawing closer, but it was still a shock.

-After about half an hour they started to bomb the highway, with planes over our heads it was really scary.
-“Do you even know where we are going?” - my wife Sara asked me.
+After about half an hour, they started to bomb the highway.
+It was really scary with planes over our heads.
+“Do you even know where we are going?” my wife Sara asked me.
 “Are you sure that it will be safe there?”
-And we returned to the camp, where we would definitely have shelter and food.
-At that point the only people at Makhane Shuva were my family, kitchen workers, and two armed security guards.
+We decided to return to the camp, where we would definitely have shelter and food.
+At that point the only people at Machane Shuva were my family, kitchen workers, and two armed security guards.

 The guards turned out to be traitors